PoutineSyropErable/JetUML/readme.md

 You must install java and the javafx jar and put them in /usr/lib/jvm

-javafx-sdk-23 is a softlink to the actual 23.x.y file
+javafx-sdk-23 is a softlink to the actual 23.x.y file.
+Here's a dir tree of depth 2

 javafx-sdk-23
 ├── legal